Shrutika217/Heart-Disease-Predictor/README.md

    - Colored progress bars (green for low risk, red for high risk)
    - Probability distribution bar chart

-The ML model was trained on the **UCI Heart Disease Dataset** using **classification algorithms** like Random Forest or Logistic Regression (update with your actual model).
+The ML model was trained on the **UCI Heart Disease Dataset** using **classification algorithms** like Random Forest or Logistic Regression.

 ---